AntAptive/Syncify/README.md

 ![Syncify Banner](/readme/SyncifyBanner.png)
 # Syncify
-An open-source "Now Playing" widget that displays what you're currently playing on Spotify®
+An open-source "Now Playing" widget that displays what you're currently playing on Spotify®.

-Syncify can be used to display information from Spotify, or any platform using [Syncify's API](https://github.com/AntAptive/Syncify/wiki/API#apisetsong).
+Syncify can also display information from any platform using [Syncify's API](https://github.com/AntAptive/Syncify/wiki/API#apisetsong).

-**NOTE:** Syncify currently only works with songs and not podcasts or audiobooks.
-Since this is not Syncify's main purpose, the developer does not intend to add such functionality, but happily invites contributors to!
+**NOTE:** Syncify currently only works with songs, not podcasts or audiobooks.
+This isn't planned, but contributions are welcome!

 *This is an independent project that uses the Spotify API but is not affiliated with, sponsored, or endorsed by Spotify.
 Spotify is a registered trademark of Spotify AB.*